quantumdude836/BugsDecomp/doc/bze.md

 ### Tag 0x24

-Loads a model from the active asset section.
+Loads a model from the active model section.
 This tag is detailed below in chunk type `22`.

 ## Type 0x22